sellerstx1982/ai-case-study/README.md

 ### Market Information

-* Unable to specify actual total size of the market.
-[3]
+* Autonomous vehicle market size in 2024 estimated to be $14.79 billion.
+[47]
 * McKinsey & Company estimates autonomous-driving revenues could be between $300-$400 billion by 2035.
 [3] [12]
 * Aurora's market cap based on future potential is $4.4 billion.
 [3] [13]